18 karat or 18k gold is a popular jewelry metal made from 75% pure gold mixed with 25% other metals such as silver and copper.

 Does 18k gold have resale value?

 18k gold jewelry (of any color) can be sold to a jeweler or metal recycler, should the need arise.
-However, you probably won’t be able to get back as much as what you originally paid.
+However, you might not be able to get back as much as you originally paid.
 The sale price will depend on the weight of the gold in your piece, the current gold spot price, and what the buyer is willing to pay.

 Thanks for reading, and we hope you learned a thing or two about 18 karat gold.
 If you’d like to know more about another popular gold karatage, then see our guide to 14 karat gold next.